meliao/osdc_support/pdc.rst

 		<http://docs.openstack.org/openstack-ops/content/storage_decision.html>`_.

 		Any data you want to persist beyond the life of your VM or access from multiple VMs must be pushed to the S3-compatible object storage through the PDC's Ceph Object Gateway.

-The Bionimbus PDC uses a combination of ephemeral storage in VMs and S3-compatible object storage to provide reliable and fast data storage devices.
-In brief, best practices on the Bionimbus PDC involve the following:

-* Spin up a VM instance corresponding to your needs.
-* Manage persistent data in the object store with S3.
-* Pull data you need immediate access to into your VM's ephemeral storage, located in ``/mnt/``.
-* Execute analysis, review result, delete any unnecessary local data.
-* Push results and code you wish to keep to the S3-compatible object storage.
-* Terminate your VM and, subsequently, the ephemeral storage.

 Setting Up /mnt on Ephemeral Storage VMs